Strides are being taken within our legislation to help prevent skin cancer in Arizona. TWO new bills have been introduced into congress for review:

 Many schools prohibit kids from bringing sunscreen to school for reapplication throughout the day, which is the most effective way to use sunscreen.
 Sunscreen is regulated by the U.S. Food and Drug Administration, and is considered an over-the-counter drug.
 As a result, many school policies ban it without a doctor's note, just as they would cough medicine.

-House bill 2134 would require public district, charter schools, and camps to allow kids to carry and apply sunscreen.
+House bill 2134 requires public district schools, charter schools, and camps to allow kids to carry and apply sunscreen.
 The bill states that students may possess and use non-prescription sunscreen without a doctor's note while on school property or at school-sponsored events.
-The bill would also allow school boards and camps to adopt policies allowing employees and volunteers to help students apply sunscreen with written consent from a parent.
-If this bill becomes law, Arizona would be the fourth state in the country to allow sunscreen at school.
+The bill also allows school boards and camps to adopt policies allowing employees and volunteers to help students apply sunscreen with written consent from a parent.
+This bill was signed by the govenor on April 26th and will go into effect by the start of the 2017-2018 school year!
+This makes Arizona the fourth state in the country to allow sunscreen at school.
 Three states (California, Oregon, Texas) already have similar laws.

 Why this bill matters: